dhellmann/pymotw-3/source/porting_notes.rst

 Renamed Modules
 ===============

-Many standard library modules were renamed between Python 2 and 3.
+Many standard library modules were renamed between Python 2 and 3 as part of :pep:`3108` (*Standard Library Reorganization*).
 All of the new module names use consistent lower case, and some have been moved into packages to better organize related modules.
 A complete list of the renames can be found in the dictionary ``lib2to3.fixes.fix_imports.MAPPING`` (the keys are the Python 2 name and the values are the Python 3 name).